-In all cases of Sexual Misconduct covered by this Policy, Hamilton will treat information as private and will, to the extent permitted by law, limit the disclosure of information to only those non-party individuals who are responsible for handling the school's official response.
-When information is released to anyone else, the College will notify the parties, where possible, of the nature of the information disclosed, to whom it was disclosed, and why.
-In accordance with the Clery Act, the College must also report statistics concerning the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
+In all cases of Sexual Misconduct covered by this Policy, Hamilton will treat information as private and will, to the extent permitted by law, limit the disclosure of information to only those non-party individuals who are responsible for handling the school's response.
+Certain college administrators (e.g., the College President and Director of Campus Safety) may also be provided information on a need to know, private basis.
+In accordance with the Clery Act and other state and federal mandates, the College must also report information concerning the occurrence on campus of certain crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include any personally identifiable information.
 The College may issue a timely warning if a report of Sexual Misconduct presents information that there is an ongoing threat to the community.
-The announcement will include the nature of the violation and the action(s) being taken, using no names.
-Certain college administrators (e.g., the College President and Director of Campus Safety) may be provided additional details on a need to know, private basis.
+The announcement will include the nature of the violation and the action(s) being taken.

-The College will not inform students' parents or guardians of their involvement in a complaint of Sexual Misconduct, but the Title IX Coordinator will speak with each party about the student's decision to personally inform his or her parents or guardians.
-College officials will directly inform a student's parents or guardians when requested to do so by the student.
+The College will normally not inform students' parents or guardians of their involvement in a complaint of Sexual Misconduct without their consent, but the Title IX Coordinator will speak with each party about the their decision to personally inform their parents or guardians.
+College officials will directly inform a student's parents or guardians when requested to do so by the student, and may do so in emergency circumstances when necessary to prevent imminent harm.